Programs for children living with health conditions.

 Camp Hope

-Camp Wholeheart is a weekend camp in the fall created to provide a positive life experience for children and teenagers, ages 7 to 18 years, living with complex congenital heart defects.
+Camp WholeHeart is a weekend camp held in the fall created to provide a positive life experience for children and teenagers, ages 7 to 17 years, living with complex congenital heart defects.
 Camp goals include reducing isolation, increasing self-esteem and developing friendships among children with similar medical conditions.

-Campers will participate in educational activities to increase physical activity and nutrition awareness in order to promote a healthier lifestyle.
-The half-day family support event in the spring reunites campers and is used to recruit new campers and promote congenital heart disease awareness in the community.
+Campers will participate in theme-based fun, leisure, and educational activities to increase physical activity and nutrition awareness in order to promote a healthier lifestyle.
 This is the only camp of its kind in eastern North Carolina.